lfishRhungry/zbanner/README.md

 - email: robert_david_graham@yahoo.com
 - twitter: @ErrataRob

-ZBanner was written by lfishRhungry:
+ZBanner was written by sharkocha:
 - email: shineccy@aliyun.com

 # License

-Copyright (c) 2023 lfishRhungry
+Copyright (c) 2023 sharkocha

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by